 3. Experience-Level Agreements (XLAs)

-Traditional SLAs measure uptime; XLAs measure user experience quality.
+Traditional SLAs measure uptime, while XLAs measure the quality of user experience.
 They track metrics like service responsiveness and employee satisfaction to reflect better real value delivered.

 4. GenAI-Enabled Service Desk